zoomacode/hugo-site/content/posts/one-interesting-code-challenge/index.md

 > Runtime: 426 ms, faster than 23.71% of Python3 online submissions for Find All Anagrams in a String.
 > Memory Usage: 15.2 MB, less than 33.09% of Python3 online submissions for Find All Anagrams in a String.

-We made it through but 23th percentile is not a big deal.
+We finally made it through but 23th percentile is not a great result.
 Let's try to make it a little bit faster.

 ## Cutting costs: the counter